-14.2.1.53 Policy - Needs of Ngāi Tahu whānui
+14A.2.1.53 Policy - Needs of Ngāi Tahu whānui

 a.
-Enable the housing needs of Ngāi Tahu whānui to be met throughout residential areas and in other locations where there is an ongoing relationship with ancestral lands.
+Enable the housing needs of Ngāi Tahu whānui to be met throughout residential areas and in other locations where there is an ongoing relationship with ancestral lands and recognise their housing needs within relevant residential zones.

-Note: This policy also implements Objective 14.2.2.
+Note: This policy also implements Objective 14A.2.2.

-14.2.1.64 Policy - Provision of social housing
+14A.2.1.64 Policy - Provision of social housing

+a.
 Enable small scale, medium density social housing developments throughout residential areas as a permitted activity and social housing developments generally throughout residential areas.

-14.2.1.75 Policy - Non-household residential accommodation
+14A.2.1.75 Policy - Non-household residential accommodation

 a.
-Enable sheltered housing, refuges, and student hostels to locate throughout residential areas, provided that the building\scale, massing, and layout is compatible with the anticipated character of any surrounding residential environment.
+Enable sheltered housing, refuges, and student hostels to locate throughout residential areas, provided that the building_scale, massing, and layout is compatible with the anticipated character of any surrounding residential environment.

-Note: This policy also implements Objective 14.2.2.
+Note: This policy also implements Objective 14A.2.2.

-14.2.1.86 Policy - Provision of housing for an aging population
+14A.2.1.86 Policy - Provision of housing for an aging population

-- Provide for a diverse range of independent housing options that are suitable for the particular needs and characteristics of older persons throughout residential areas. - Provide for comprehensively designed and managed, well-located, higher density accommodation options and accessory services for older persons and those requiring care or assisted living, throughout all residential zones. - c.
-Recognise that housing for older persons can require higher densities than typical residential development, in order to be affordable and, where required, to enable efficient provision of assisted living and care services.
+Provide for a diverse range of independent housing options that are suitable for the particular needs and characteristics of older persons throughout residential areas.

+- Provide for comprehensively designed and managed, well- located, higher density accommodation options and accessory services for older persons and those requiring care or assisted living, throughout all residential zones. - c.
+Recognise that housing for older persons can require higher densities than typical residential development, in order to be affordable and, where required, to enable efficient provision of assisted living and care services. - d.
+Recognise that housing for older persons can provide for shared spaces, services and facilities and enable affordability and the efficient provision of assisted living and care services.

-14.2.1.97 Policy - Monitoring
+14A.2.1.97 Policy - Monitoring

 - a.
-Evaluate the effectiveness of the District Plan's residential provisions by monitoring the supply of additional housing through residential intensification, greenfield and brownfield development (including housing types, sizes and densities), and its contribution to: - meeting regional growth targets for greater Christchurch in the Greater Christchurch Settlement Plan Update and the Canterbury Regional Policy Statement; - ii. achieving a minimum of 55,950 additional dwellings by 2048 (Objective 3.3.4(a)); - iii. meeting the diverse and changing population and housing needs for Christchurch residents, in the immediate recovery period and longer term; - ii v. improving housing affordability; and - iv. meeting the housing intensification targets specified in Objective 3.3.78(a)(iv). - b.
+Evaluate the effectiveness of the District Plan's residential provisions by monitoring the supply of additional housing through residential intensification, greenfield and brownfield development (including housing types, sizes and densities), and its contribution to: - meeting regional growth targets for greater Christchurch in the Greater Christchurch Settlement Plan Update and the Canterbury Regional Policy Statement; - ii. achieving a minimum of 55,950 additional dwellings by 2048 (Objective 3.3.4(a)); - iii. meeting the diverse and changing population and housing needs for Christchurch residents, in the immediate recovery period and longer term; - ii w. improving housing affordability; and - iv. meeting the housing intensification targets specified in Objective 3.3.78(a)(ivii). - b.
 Undertake the monitoring and evaluation at such intervals as to inform any other monitoring requirements of other statutory instruments, and make the results publicly available. - c.
 Have regard to the information from this monitoring when determining priority areas for residential intensification and provision for new and upgraded infrastructure.

-14.2.2 Objective - Short term residential recovery needs
+14A.2.2 Objective - Short term residential recovery needs

 - a.
-Short-term residential recovery needs are met by providing opportunities for: - an increased housing supply throughout the lower and medium density residential areas; - ii. higher density comprehensive redevelopment of sites within suitable lower and medium density residential areas; - iii. medium density comprehensive redevelopment of community housing environments; - iv. new neighbourhood areas in greenfield priority area; and - v. temporary infringement of built form standards as earthquake repairs are undertaken.
+Short-term residential recovery needs are met by providing opportunities for: - an increased housing supply throughout the lower and medium density residential areas; - ii. higher density comprehensive redevelopment of sites within suitable lower and medium density residential areas; - iii. medium density comprehensive redevelopment of community housing environments; - iiiv. new neighbourhood areas in greenfield priority area; and - iv. temporary infringement of built form standards as earthquake repairs are undertaken.

-Note: Policies 14.2.1.1, 14.2.1.2, 14.2.1.3, 14.2.1.42, 14.2.1.53, 14.2.1.64, 14.2.1.75, and 14.2.1.86 also implement Objective 14.2.2.
+Note: Policies 14A.2.1.1, 14A.2.1.2, 14A.2.1.3, 14A.2.1.42, 14A.2.1.53, 14A.2.1.54, 14A.2.1.75, and 14A.2.1.86 also implement Objective 14A.2.2.

-14.2.2.1 Policy - Short term recovery housing
+14A.2.2.1 Policy - Short term recovery housing